 startNode of its

-The Dialog Engine is event-based and is non-blocking by default, which means that a flow will execute all it can execute until it needs to wait.
+The Dialog Engine is event-based and is non-blocking by default, which means that a flow will execute all it can manage until it needs to wait.

 Note: There are currently two reasons for a flow to "wait":